An Italian Cookout

 Last but not least, there was bieta ripassata in padella, sauteed swiss chard.
 Greens made this way–more often than not with the wild cicoria that grows in the countryside around the city–are a staple of the Roman table.
 But the same method works well for swiss chard spinach or, for that matter, just about any leafy green.
 You wilt the washed greens by placing them in a pot and cooking them covered in a pot with just the water that clings to them.
 (You can also parboil them in salted water, in the French manner, if you prefer.)
 You then run them under cold water to stop the cooking, allow them to drain in a colander.
 Chop the greens roughly and saute them in olive oil in which you have lightly browned a few garlic cloves and a hot red pepper (peperoncino) for a few minutes, to allow the greens to absorb the flavors of the seasonings.

 After all this, there was little room for dessert.
-We just had some fresh cherries served in a bowl of ice water–my favorite way to eat them.
-After a caffe’ corretto, I was ready for a nap!
+We just had some fresh cherries served in a bowl of ice water—my favorite way to eat them—and after that a caffe’ corretto.
+And so our Italian cookout was complete, and I was ready for a nap!

 It makes me very happy to eat authentic Italian homecooked food.
 There is no restaurant in the world that can recreate the atmosphere or the flavor.
 Italian food is so much more than spaghetti and meatballs.
 Great read!